shipsgold/multi-token-standard-impl/NEP.md

 ```
 # Drawbacks
 [drawbacks]: #drawbacks
-We would not do this would be because we already have the FT and the NFT standards.
+Doing this adds another spec and codebase to the standards.
+It could be seen that we could leave this to developers to implement custom solutions and have them create a token that just uses FT and NFT together.
 There is some additional complexity
-in ux, when considering batch size request and gas limitations.
+in ux, when considering batch size request and gas limitations, that might trip some developers up.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives